stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 This kind of code isn't uncommon.
 The Swift standard library provides a lot of higher-order methods (`map`, `filter`, `reduce`, `flatMap`, `sorted`, `first(where:)`, etc.) that are easier to use and read when they can be expressed as single lines.

-Such properties also let us traverse deeply into nested structures using optional chaining. _E.g._,
+These properties also allow us to traverse deeply into nested structures using optional chaining. _E.g._,

 ```
 result.value?.anotherCase?.name
 ```

-Without properties, this becomes much more verbose: we have to wade through layers of pattern matching.
+Without these properties, this becomes much more verbose: we have to wade through layers of pattern matching.
 The most efficient case uses nested pattern matching, but still suffers from an additional statement, variable binding, and scope:

 ``` swift
 if case let .value(.anotherCase(anotherCase)) = result {